Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration

 \section{Validation and Demonstration}

-While some of the arguments (remarks and notes) can be validated by cross-referencing the tests in the existing literature \citep{liu2006instantaneous, zigunov2023fast, zigunov2024one, liu2020error, zhang2022uncertainty}, we will also provide an independent but unified numerical experiments to demonstrate key points of our arguments.
+While some of the arguments (remarks and notes) can be validated by cross-referencing the tests in the existing literature \citep{liu2006instantaneous, zigunov2023fast, zigunov2024one, liu2020error, zhang2022uncertainty,li2024error}, we provide independent and unified numerical experiments to demonstrate key points of our arguments.